 Due to = caused by.
-This phrase is virtually always used incorrectly when it appears on the GMAT.
+Note that this phrase is virtually always used incorrectly when it appears on the GMAT.
+Typically, answers containing because (of) or as a result (of) are correct.

 Regarded as, NOT regarded to be

 Try to, NOT try and